Monday Forum: November 13, 2017

 - dover_beach on Monday Forum: November 13, 2017

+- Empire GTHO Phase III on Former NSW Premier Kristina Kenneally to contest Bennelong

+- Up The Workers! on A possible way to deal with the dual citizen politicians

-- John Constantine on Former NSW Premier Kristina Kenneally to contest Bennelong
+- Leo G on Former NSW Premier Kristina Kenneally to contest Bennelong

 -